 An easy one dish gluten free chicken thigh recipe served buttery or flavored with olive oil.

-- 2 large carrots, peeled and cut into short slices
+- 2 large Russet potatoes, peeled and each cubed into 16 pieces

 - 1/3 cup yellow onion, thinly sliced

 - 1/4 cup butter or margarine, cut into small pieces

 - Preheat the oven to 350°F.

 - Butter or oil bottom of baking dish.